 This led to a 40% drop in the share price of TRST and has left investors wondering, what next?

-For starters, if you are not an existing shareholder, this is not the time to buy.
+For starters, if you are not an existing shareholder, this is not the time to buy this Canadian stock.
 Immediately following the news, CannTrust’s stock closed around $5.00 per share.
 One of our premium subscribers asked if now was the time to buy.
 We cautioned against buying, and it has since dropped even more closing at $4.04 on Thursday.
 Our stance on the company hasn’t changed.